Five Days to Midnight

-Five Days to Midnight (styled as 5ive Days to Midnight) is a five-part miniseries which ran on the Sci Fi Channel in June 2004.
+Five Days to Midnight (styled as 5ive Days to Midnight) is a five-part television miniseries which ran on the Sci Fi Channel in June 2004.
 It stars Timothy Hutton as J.T.
 Neumeyer, a physicist who discovers a briefcase containing postdated documents and evidence which indicates he will die five days into the future.

 The miniseries was five hours long including commercials, each hour dedicated to relating the events of an entire day.
 It ran for four days, the first episode detailing the events of the first two days.